stray-gr/senior-design/server/README.md

 3. ~~Create a PostgreSQL service that runs on another subnet~~
 4. ~~Test system~~
 5. Finish updating docs
+    - Explanation of database Dockerfile
-    - Explanation of Dockerfiles and compose.yml
+    - Explanation of compose.yaml
     - Quick guide detailing how to open the sddb container to read data tables
         - `docker exec -it {container ID} psql -d sddb -U api -W`
     - ~~Update diagrams~~